rovaughn/platform-docs/platform/manual/microservices/index.rst

 :doc:`Hasura microservices <hasura-microservices>` include the backend APIs provided by Hasura and other components of the Hasura platform.

-Some typical examples of custom microservices you would add to your project include, an API service, a microservice that serves static files, a simple HTML site or a single-page app (eg: React), a ready made microservice like the ghost blog-engine or a 'stateful' microservice like a database.
+Some typical examples of custom microservices you would add to your project include an API service, a microservice that serves static files, a simple HTML site or a single-page app (eg: React), a ready made microservice like the ghost blog-engine or a 'stateful' microservice like a database.